 The system board is equipped with a shrouded floppy disk header that supports two standard floppy disk drives.
 To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
-The 34-pin connector on the floppy cable can be placed into the header only if pin 1 of the connector is aligned with pin 1 of the header.
-You may enable or disable this function in the Integrated Peripherals setup of the Award BIOS.
+The 34-pin connector on the floppy cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.